learning-zone/python-basics/README.md

 A test suite can be associated with each module which automates a sequence of tests.

-You can make coding much more pleasant by writing your test functions in parallel with the “production code”, since this makes it easy to find bugs and even design flaws earlier.
+You can make coding much more pleasant by writing your test functions in parallel with the "production code", since this makes it easy to find bugs and even design flaws earlier.

-“Support modules” that are not intended to be the main module of a program may include a self-test of the module.
+"Support modules" that are not intended to be the main module of a program may include a self-test of the module.

-if __name__ == “__main__”:
+if __name__ == "__main__":
     self_test()

-Even programs that interact with complex external interfaces may be tested when the external interfaces are unavailable by using “fake” interfaces implemented in Python.
+Even programs that interact with complex external interfaces may be tested when the external interfaces are unavailable by using "fake" interfaces implemented in Python.

 ### FLASK
 ## Q. What is Flask & its benefits?

-Python Flask, as we’ve previously discussed, is a web microframework for Python.
+Python Flask, as we've previously discussed, is a web microframework for Python.
 It is based on the '`Werkzeug`, `Jinja 2` and good intentions' BSD license.
 Two of its dependencies are Werkzeug and Jinja2.
 This means that it has around no dependencies on external libraries.
 Due to this, we can call it a light framework.
 A session uses a signed cookie to allow the user to look at and modify session contents.
 It will remember information from one request to another.
 However, to modify a session, the user must have the secret key `Flask.secret_key`.

 Flask is a web micro framework for Python based on "Werkzeug, Jinja 2 and good intentions" BSD licensed.
 Werkzeug and jingja are two of its dependencies.